Last updated: 27 July 2021

 When the changes are material, we will also inform you in advance of any changes taking effect in our newsletter and/or otherwise prominently positing a notice of such changes or by directly sending you a notification of changes.

 Questionmark is committed to working with individuals to obtain a fair resolution to any complaints or disputes about privacy and personal information.

-Questionmark’s commitment to privacy is demonstrated and documented by our adherence to applicable laws, execution of the E.U.
-Standard Contractual Clauses with relevant third parties and voluntary adherence to the Privacy Shield principles.
+Questionmark’s commitment to privacy is demonstrated and documented by our adherence to applicable laws, and execution of the E.U.
+Standard Contractual Clauses with relevant third parties.

 We will respond to your concerns within the scope of the Privacy Shield principles within 45 days or sooner if required by applicable law.